 1a.)
 The first page of the Report Form is the raw data from each of the two distillations that is in your notebook.
 Please write neatly and in ink.
 Type or word-process if you wish.
 The second page can only be filled out after you complete the graphs and analyze the data.

 2.)
 Prepare individual graphs for each of the distillations.
-Follow rules of good graphing: the graph should fill most of the page area, there should be an informative title, the axes should be labeled.
+Follow rules of good graphing: the plot should fill most of the graph area, there should be an informative title, the axes should be labeled.
 Begin your temperature axis at about 4-5 degrees prior to the actual distillation temperature (do not begin at room temperature -- why not?).
 You can hand-draw the graphs on graph paper (use a straight-edge) or you can generate graphs from a spreadsheet or graphing program (preferable).
 See an example.